QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 * [No Gate](images/no_gate.svg) indicates that no quality gate has been set for the specified project
 * [Server error](images/server_error.svg) indicates that a server error occured while generating the image

-_Note 2:_ Unfortunately it appears that GitHub does not render SVG images in ``README.md`` file due to potential cross site scripting vulnerabilities.
+Unfortunately it appears that GitHub does not render SVG images in ``README.md`` file due to potential cross site scripting vulnerabilities.
 To display the different images you have thus to click on them.

 ## Usage

-This plugin requires no manual configuration.
-It auto-configures itself using SonarQube ``sonar.core.serverBaseURL`` property value.
+In order to use this plugin, you need to install it, then set SonarQube's ``sonar.core.serverBaseURL`` property to the URL of your SonarQube's server instance.

+This configuration step is mandatory.
+If the ``sonar.core.serverBaseURL`` property is not set, an exception will be thrown and be logged in ``SONAR_HOME/logs/sonar.log`` file.
+If you're using the default value for the property (i.e. ``http://localhost:9000/``), a warning message will be logged instead.

 ### Adding an image link